-Hüther (1996) and Calabrese et al. (2007) both make the important step forward of highlighting beneficial biological stress responses, benefits that remained in the background in Selve.
+Hüther (1996) and Calabrese et al. (2007) both make the important step forward of highlighting beneficial biological stress responses, benefits that remained in the background in Selye.
 But in their examples, the only benefits from biological responses to small stressors are to ward off bigger damage caused by bigger stressors.
-On the biological stress responses, both the evolutionary re-conceptualisations of Hüther, and the Calabrese et al. hormetic re-conceptualisation, thereby retain an implicit stationary benchmark.
+On the biological stress responses, both the evolutionary reconceptualisations of Hüther, and the Calabrese et al. hormetic re-conceptualisation, thereby retain an implicit stationary benchmark.
 The best that an animal's experiences with small stressors can do is to prevent long term deterioration from big stressors.

 This paper takes the next step.
-It not merely drops reference to homeostatis, but into the definition of stress itself, introduces possibility that the brain can improve.
+It not merely drops reference to homeostatis, but into the definition of stress itself, introduces the possibility that the brain can improve.
 The paper's new definition refers to nice and neutral possibilities, not merely to nasty, possibilities.
-Thereby it avoids any implicit new benchmark that small stressors do nothing more than avert pathologies from moderate and big stressors.
+Thereby it avoids any implicit new benchmark that smallstressors do nothing more than avert pathologies from moderate and big stressors.

 This paper's new definition of stress takes the next step of enticing investigation of biological stress responses to eustress and to what are the commonly encountered stresses, namely complex stresses in the sense that each has a range of nice, neutral and nasty possibilities.
 It takes this next step in the evolutionary spirit that Hüther introduced.
+Evolution is not a concept of exclusively risks of downside change.
+Indeed we mostly look at evolution That positively. evolution has connotations of improvements that have a chance of enduring, is a connotation captured in this paper's new definition of stress.